 Public Speaking

-Now, your job, whether old or new, may not require you to speak to a large audience.
+Your job, whether old or new, may not require you to speak to a large audience.
 However, you will more than likely be asked to speak in front of at least a few people in your workplace.

 Knowing how to prepare for a public speech is the key to being successful at public speaking and presentations.